-Pursuant to the Share Purchase Agreement, the Offering shall not be proceeded with if:
+Pursuant to the Share Purchase Agreement, the Offering would not be proceeded with if:

-- the Selling Shareholder sells more than 7.5% of the Ordinary Shares to any individual investor or group of investors acting in concert, other than the Reference Shareholders; or - the Selling Shareholder fails to sell at least 35% of the Ordinary Shares in the Offering, excluding any Ordinary Shares sold to the Cornerstone Investors.
+- the Selling Shareholder sold more than 7.5% of the Ordinary Shares to any individual investor or group of investors acting in concert, other than the Reference Shareholders; or - the Selling Shareholder failed to sell at least 35% of the Ordinary Shares in the Offering, excluding any Ordinary Shares sold to the Cornerstone Investors.

-The Ordinary Shares to be acquired by the Reference Shareholders rank pari passu with the Offer Shares sold in the Offering.
-The Ordinary Shares to be acquired by the Reference Shareholders will not be counted towards the public float of the Company.
+The Ordinary Shares acquired by the Reference Shareholders rank pari passu with the Ordinary Shares that were sold in the Offering.
+The Ordinary Shares acquired by the Reference Shareholders will not be counted towards the public float of the Company.